rngtm/Unity-AssetBookmarker/README.md

 <img width = 500 src = "./Demo/hierarchy_3.png">

 <br>
-You can paste text into the Hierarchy search box by clicking the "Apply" button.
+You can paste the text into the Hierarchy search box by clicking the "Apply" button.
 <img width = 500 src = "./Demo/hierarchy.gif">

 That's all.